Need a Certificate of Insurance?

 An insurance certificate is a “snapshot in time” so coverage that you have in place today might be different than what is in place tomorrow.
 Also, each certificate holder wants to be listed in the hopes that if your coverage changes they will be notified.
 However, unless they are an additional insured there is no duty to notify under the policy.

-A certificate cannot-
+A certificate of insurance cannot-